 Advantages of using an escalator.

-The main benefit for a buyer using an escalation addendum is that it prevents them from overpaying for a home in bidding wars.
-With an escalator, the buyer only has to pay the one increment above that next best offer and may not have to go all the way to their maximum budget for the home.
+The main benefit of using an escalation addendum when buying a home is that it prevents them from overpaying for a home in bidding wars.
+With an escalator, the buyer only has to pay one increment above the next best offer and may not have to go all the way to their maximum budget for the home.